This article contains a simple tutorial introduction to CANopen, to give you a non-professional and simple explanation of the CANopen protocol.

 Every CANopen device must implement certain standard functions in its control software.

-The communication unit implements a protocol for sending and receiving messages with other nodes in the network, such as; control the startup and reset of the device through the state machine.
-It must include state initialization, before running, running and stopped.
-Transition between states by sending out network management (NMT) protocol communication objects to the device.
+The communication unit implements a protocol for sending and receiving messages with other nodes in the network, such as; controlling the startup and reset of the device through the state machine.
+It must include state initialization, before running, running, and stopping.
+The transition between states by sending out network management (NMT) protocol communication objects to the device.

-Communication models - There are 3 different kinds of models that are used in the messaging between CANopen nodes: Master/slave, client/server and producer/consumer.
+Communication models - 3 different kinds of models are used in the messaging between CANopen nodes: Master/slave, client/server, and producer/consumer.

 Communication objects - All communication objects (application data and configuration parameters) of the device are described in its object dictionary in a standardized way.
 These objects can be accessed via a 16-bit index, and for arrays and records, there is an additional 8-bit sub-index.

-Object dictionary - Each CANopen device must have an object dictionary and is the interface between the communication interface and the application software, describing the full functionality of a computer by communication objects.
+Object dictionary - Each CANopen device must have an object dictionary which is the interface between the communication interface and the application software, describing the full functionality of a computer by communication objects.

 Electronic data sheet - Electronic Data Sheet is a file format defined in CiA306, which describes the communication behavior of the device and object dictionary entries.
 In this way, tools such as service tools, configuration tools, and development tools can handle the equipment correctly.